oktadev/okta-kafka-streams-quarkus-example/README.md

 **NOTE:** The value of `{yourOktaDomain}` should be something like `dev-123456.okta.com`.
 Make sure you don't include `-admin` in the value!

-After modifying this file, restart your app and it'll be protected by Okta!
+After modifying this file your app will be protected by Okta!
 See this repo's [blog post](http://developer.okta.com/blog/2020/04/08/kafka-streams) to learn how to connect this app with a running Kafka server.

 ## Links